LakshmanjeeChappa/Network_security/Siem.md

 **SUMMARY**
 This lab walked through deploying a functional SIEM pipeline and testing it end-to-end.
 I installed Suricata to detect traffic, used Promtail to ship logs, stored and indexed them in Loki, and analyzed them through LogCLI.
 I created and triggered custom alerts, verified they reached the SIEM, and performed correlation queries.
 The lab demonstrated how detection, forwarding, storage, and analysis fit together in real security operations.

+**There is a change in username in first part. because while i was running part vm software got crashed and i reinstalled and created new virtual mnachine
+**